-The City of Half Moon Bay is seeking the community’s input for regulating the use of properties here as Short-Term Rentals (typically for vacation use), known as STRs.
+The Planning Commission is seeking the community’s input for regulating the use of properties in Half Moon Bay as Short-Term Rentals (typically for vacation use), known as STRs.
 While STRs are not presently regulated in the City’s zoning ordinance, many are currently operating here.
 For these, the City collects transient occupancy tax (TOT).
+Additionally, the City requires a business license for all those operating a STR.

 What is a Short-Term Rental?